 The family courts in the Denver metro area will generally not get involved in custody cases if parents can agree on division of custody on their own.
 In these cases, the court will usually review the agreed-upon custody arrangement and issue a final custody order to formalize that agreement.
+However, in contested divorce situations, you may consider getting help from a legal professional or hiring an attorney.
+You can contact a Burnham Law divorce lawyer for a consultation.

 When parents are not able to agree on one or more issues of a child custody case, the family court will take a more central role in the case by: